isuthermography/greensconvolution/README.txt

 Greensinversion is a package for model-based inversion of flash thermography measurement data.

+ACKNOWLEDGMENTS

+If using or building on this software please cite the authors!
+S.D.
+Holland and B. Schiefelbein, Model-based inversion for pulse thermography, J. Exp.
+Mech (under review, 2018)

+This material is based own work supported by NASA through Early Stage Innovation grant #NNX15AD75G.

 Copyright (C) 2015-2018 Iowa State University Research Foundation, Inc.

 Redistribution and use in source and binary forms, with or without